 A couple more things to know before visiting Malta— you’ll absolutely want sensible, comfortable, broken-in shoes to tackle Valletta’s hills and steps.
 And be prepared to haul your luggage where wheeled bags and vehicles can’t go.

-Use Uber – Avoid Bolt
+Use Uber, Avoid Bolt in Malta

 Speaking of vehicles, it could be a hassle to rent a car— driving is on the left, the streets are narrow and tough to navigate, and parking is scarce.
 Instead, it’s easy and fairly cheap to get around day or night using Uber.
 I used Uber seven times without a problem, including from and— at 3:30 am— to the airport.